bhandley/BH_Torque_examples/SE_exercise/README.md

 ![List Envorinment](./list_env.png)

-Confirming the Token validation, I could move on and selet the POST `/api/spaces/{space_name}/environments`
+Confirming the Token validation, I could move on and use the POST `/api/spaces/{space_name}/environments`

 Next step was to import the API reference from [Torque API Reference](https://portal.qtorque.io/api_reference/#/) to Postman.
-In Postman I could define environment paramerts which could help later on with the Github Action yaml file.
+In Postman I could define environment parameters which could help later on with the Github Action yaml file.

-Defind the relevant Global Environment and Pre-request-script to successfuly define the POST schema.
+Define the relevant Global Environment and Pre-request-script to successfully define the POST schema.

 ![postman new env](./Postman_new_env_1.png)